 Begin your day with a Tai Chi session on the sundeck before arriving at Soi Sim Island for some beach relaxation or a hike into its jungle-clad interior.
-Then, flying via Hanoi and Danang, you’ll head south to Hoi An, an ancient port town where Chinese temples, Japanese merchant houses and a beautiful riverside position evidence a rich trading history.
+Then, flying via Hanoi and Danang, your next private transfer will bring you to Hoi An, an ancient port town where Chinese temples, Japanese merchant houses and a beautiful riverside position evidence a rich trading history.
 Its diverse influences are perhaps best experienced with its cuisine, which you’ll sample on an included lunch and cooking course.
 A walking tour will then bring you through its narrow streets, discovering centuries-old residences, covered bridges and historic craft workshops.
 You’ll even try your hand at making the traditional paper lanterns that cast a multi-coloured glow throughout the town.
-Throughout, you’ll stay at the Four Seasons resort, whose beachside position hosts ultra-luxury villas and preserved temples alike.

 Fly south to Vietnam’s largest city to discover old Saigon in its beautiful French-colonial architecture – your hotel is a luxurious example.
 You’ll then experience its more recent past in the imposing former US embassy, the chilling War Remnants Museum and the Reunification Palace whose control-centre basement and grand, Art Deco rooms tell a country-defining history.
 On your second day here, turn out into the city’s rural surrounds.
 Fed by the Mekong’s delta, lush rice paddies and fertile fruit farms characterise your wooden boat rides and cycle trips down narrow village lanes.
 Taste your way through orchards, stop at cottage industries, enjoy a home-hosted lunch and be paddled down tropical canals in a traditional sampan boat.

 Take a speedboat to dip down into the jungle-cloaked Cu Chi Tunnels – a mazing network that extends across three levels and 250km.
 It’s a chance to step back in time to the Vietnam War’s bloody Tet Offensive.
 Your next flight will bring you to the Cambodian capital – Phnom Penh – where a pair of dinners and the Art Deco elegance of your hotel will introduce you to the city’s contrasting influences.
-The next day, take in the skyward curves of its golden Royal Palace and Silver Pagoda along with the superb National Museum before turning to the country’s more chequered past.
-Pol Pot’s murderous regime is brought to life by an excellent guided tour of the Killing Fields and Tuol Sleng – a high school turned executioner’s prison.
+The next day, take in the skyward curves of its golden Royal Palace and Silver Pagoda on a private tour.
+You'll also visit the superb National Museum before turning to the country’s more chequered past.
+Pol Pot’s murderous regime is brought to life as you visit the Killing Fields and Tuol Sleng – a high school turned executioner’s prison.

 Your last flight hop will bring you to Siem Reap and your luxurious accommodation, the contemporary Park Hyatt – sited at the town’s most prestigious address.
 It’s also the gateway to the Cambodia’s Angkor Wat world wonder.
 Hidden among the country’s northern jungles, it’s a complex of giant temple colossi that form the remnants of a forgotten civilisation.
 You’ll start with a tour of its eponymous centre, with your guide leading you down twisting corridors and hidden chambers lined with bas-reliefs to reach a spectacular sunset viewpoint.
 You’ll return the next day for a sunrise breakfast with a view before taking in outlying temples, some overrun with tree roots, others watched over by giant, smiling faces and all enveloped in thick, misty forests.